Philip Rees (medical missionary)

 Philip Rees (8 January 1877 – 3 August 1912) M.D., M.B., B.Sc.
-B.A. was a doctor and minister who travelled to China to work as a medical missionary with the Wesleyan Methodist Ministry.
+B.A. was an English doctor and minister who travelled to China to work as a medical missionary with the Wesleyan Methodist Ministry.

 Early life

 Rees was born on 8 January 1877 in Northampton, England, the son of the Rev. Allen Rees and his wife, Eleanore.
 He attended Woodhouse Grove School in Apperley Bridge, Yorkshire, and then took his B.A from the University of London via correspondence in 1895.
 He took his B.Sc. in 1897, and then entered Didsbury College, Bristol to study theology.
 He was recommended to take a position as a medical missionary with the Wesleyan Methodist Ministry in China, but financial constraints kept him from taking this up for some time.